Important

 • The Rt Hon Lord Justice Nugee

-• Nick McBride - Independent Panel Member
+• Jacob Meagher - Independent Panel Member

 Advisory Assessment Panels (AAP) are chosen by ministers to assist them in their decision-making.
 These include a departmental official and an independent member.
 For competitions recruiting non-executive members of a board (apart from the Chair), the panel will usually include a representative from the public body concerned.